Using blockchain, the advertising industry can potentially become more sophisticated. What can we expect from the “ad chain” idea?

-Hopefully, transparency of blockchain can seriously increase the trustworthiness of operations between all involved parties.
+Hopefully, the transparency of blockchain can seriously increase the trustworthiness of operations between all involved parties.
 That is especially important in dealing with third parties, such as DMP, SSP, and Ad Exchanges.

 What is the problem with third-party providers?
 Publishers and advertisers can’t see the specifics of how their money is used.
 This issue is complicated by often sketchy legal contracts and the general unwillingness of third-party companies to disclose their fees in full scope.

 But what implementation of blockchain to financial transactions can give is clarity.
 Everyone involved will see exactly what goes where and why and in which quantity.
 And that is a huge step forward in terms of building trustworthy relationships.